-- All the conditions stipulated by SPCB in their NOC shall be effectively implemented. - (ii) The environmental clearance is subject to approval of the State Landuse Department, Government of Jharkhand for diversion of agricultural land for non-agricultural use. - (iii) Mining shall not intersect groundwater.
+- All the conditions stipulated by SPCB in their NOC shall be effectively implemented. - (ii) The environmental clearance is subject to approval of the State Landuse Department, Government of Jharkhand for diversion of agricultural land for non-agricultural use. - (iii) The exploration shall be completed within 2.5 years and thereafter the proponent shall come up with a firm proposal for mining, based on the estimated reserves.
+The reclamation plan, post mine land use and progressive greenbelt development plan shall also be prepared and submitted with the revised proposal. - (iv) Mining shall not intersect groundwater.
 The mine working shall be restricted to above ground water table.
-Prior approval of the Ministry of Environment & Forests and Central Ground Water Authority shall be obtained for mining below water table. - (iv) The project proponent shall ensure that no natural watercourse shall be obstructed due to any mining operations. - (v) Top soil shall be stacked properly with proper slope with adequate measures and should be used for reclamation and rehabilitation of mined out areas. - (vi) The waste generated shall be concurrently backfilled in the mined out area.
+Prior approval of the Ministry of Environment & Forests and Central Ground Water Authority shall be obtained for mining below water table. - (v) Top soil shall be stacked properly with proper slope with adequate measures and should be used for reclamation and rehabilitation of mined out areas. - (vi) The waste generated shall be concurrently backfilled in the mined out area.
 There shall be no external OB dump.
-Monitoring and management of rehabilitated areas should continue until the vegetation becomes selfsustaining.
-Compliance status should be submitted to the Ministry of Environment & Forests on six monthly basis. - (vii) Catch drains and siltation ponds of appropriate size should be constructed to arrest silt and sediment flows from mine working.
+Monitoring and management of rehabilitated areas should continue until the vegetation becomes self-sustaining.
+Compliance status should be submitted to the Ministry of Environment & Forests on six monthly basis.

+(vii) Catch drains and siltation ponds of appropriate size should be constructed to arrest silt and sediment flows from mine working.
 The water so collected should be utilized for watering the mine area, roads, green belt development etc. The drains should be regularly desilted particularly after monsoon and maintained properly.